lagbolt/library/LVCCLD-signage.md

 On the other hand, here's the **Sahara West branch**:

 <img src="images\Sahara West Branch aerial view.png" alt="Google Maps satellite view of Sahara West Public Library in Las Vegas, NV" height="300" />

+Btw, you probably *should* open this image full size by right-clicking and opening in a new tab.

 There are two entrance roads:  one on the upper left (West) and one at the bottom (South), entering from West Sahara Avenue.
 Neither has a crosswalk.